 The Northern Metropolis is a new engine for Hong Kong to scale new heights.
 Spanning about 300 square kilometres, the Northern Metropolis will create space to enhance capacity for Hong Kong.
-Through the formation of a spatial framework of "Twin Cities, Three Circles", social and economic collaboration between Hong Kong and Shenzhen in areas such as economic development, infrastructure, Innovation and Technology (I&T) and ecological conservation can be further improved to facilitate Hong Kong's integration into the overall development of the country, including the Greater Bay Area (GBA).
+Through the formation of a spatial framework of "Twin Cities, Three Circles", collaboration between Hong Kong and Shenzhen in areas such as economic development, infrastructure, Innovation and Technology (I&T) and ecological conservation can be further improved to facilitate Hong Kong's integration into the overall development of the country, including the Greater Bay Area (GBA).

 - Upon full development, the Northern Metropolis will be able to accommodate a population of about 2.5 million with the provision of some 905,000 to 926,000 residential units.
-The total number of jobs in the Northern Metropolis will increase to about 650,000, including 150,000 I&T jobs. - Optimising land, manpower, ecological, environmental and cultural resources, economic and social capital pools, and synergies between Hong Kong and Shenzhen, upgrading the Hung Shui Kiu/Ha Tsuen (HSK/HT) New Development Area (NDA) to become the New Territories North Modern Services Centre to echo and integrate with the Qianhai Shenzhen-Hong Kong Modern Service Industry Co-operation Zone, while the San Tin/Lok Ma Chau area can be developed into a Technopole, with I&T industry as the economic engine of the Northern Metropolis, facilitating the development of Hong Kong into an International Innovation and Technology Hub. - > Highlights of core action items of the Northern Metropolis: - Five New Railway Projects The Northern Metropolis will be connected by a rail-centred transport system leading to the creation of the Hong Kong-Shenzhen One-hour Cross-boundary Commuting Network - Constructing the Hong Kong-Shenzhen Western Rail Link linking up Hung Shui Kiu/Ha Tsuen and Qianhai of Shenzhen - Extending the Northern Link, which is being planned, northwards to connect to the new Huanggang Port in Shenzhen via the Hong Kong-Shenzhen Innovation and Technology Park in the Lok Ma Chau Loop - Exploring the extension of the East Rail Line to Luohu, Shenzhen and the provision of co-location arrangement at the boundary control point on the Shenzhen side and provision of a new railway station for non-boundary crossing service between the existing Lo Wu Station and Sheung Shui
+The total number of jobs in the Northern Metropolis will increase to about 650,000, including 150,000 I&T jobs. - Optimising land, manpower, ecological, environmental and cultural resources, economic and social capital pools, and synergies between Hong Kong and Shenzhen, upgrading the Hung Shui Kiu/Ha Tsuen (HSK/HT) New Development Area (NDA) to become the New Territories North Modern Services Centre to echo and integrate with the Qianhai Shenzhen-Hong Kong Modern Service Industry Co-operation Zone, while the San Tin/Lok Ma Chau area can be developed into the San Tin Technopole with the I&T industry to be the economic engine of the Northern Metropolis, facilitating the development of Hong Kong into an International Innovation and Technology Hub. - > Highlights of core action items of the Northern Metropolis: - Five New Initial Railway Concepts The Northern Metropolis will be connected by a rail-centred transport system leading to the creation of the Hong Kong-Shenzhen One-hour Cross-boundary Commuting Network - Constructing the Hong Kong-Shenzhen Western Rail Link linking up Hung Shui Kiu/Ha Tsuen and Qianhai of Shenzhen - Extending the Northern Link, which is under detailed planning and design, northwards to connect to the new Huanggang Port in Shenzhen via the Hong Kong-Shenzhen Innovation and Technology Park in the Lok Ma Chau Loop (the Loop) - Enhancement of the Lo Wu Control Point and its transport connections